 Each camper is expected to help serve a table about four meals per week.
 He also is expected to participate daily in a general clean-up around camp, as well as make his bed and keep his personal property and cabin in order.
 We stress conservation of natural resources and have an active recycling and energy conservation program in which all campers are encouraged to participate.

-Camp Shohola has two fulltime medical personnel in accordance with American Camp Association guidelines and all campers receive a regular weekly health inspection.
+Camp Shohola has two full-time medical personnel in accordance with American Camp Association guidelines and all campers receive a regular weekly health inspection.
 Our infirmary consists of a six-bed ward, two isolation rooms and one treatment room.
 Cost of infirmary care is included in the camp fee.
-Our physician is on call 24-hours a day and Wayne Memorial Hospital is 20 miles from camp.
-You will be notified if your son must stay overnight in the infirmary or needs to visit the doctor's office or hospital.
+The nurses are able to be in consultation with a doctor if the need arises and there are two minor emergency clinics and one full service hospital within a short distance from the camp.

 WHAT ARE MEALS LIKE?

 Meals are served family style.
 We have a diverse menu with unlimited quantities except for desserts which are kept to one serving to limit sugar intake.
-Yes, there is singing and silliness in the dining hall - and a certain amount of foot-stomping to accompany announcements.
+Yes, there is singing and silliness in the dining hall – and a certain amount of foot-stomping to accompany announcements.
 We have a full breakfast bar at each breakfast serving fresh fruit, granola, and yogurt.
-And there is a full salad bar at every lunch.
+And there is a full salad bar at every lunch and every dinner.

 HOW ARE FOOD ALLERGIES HANDLED?